AI Agent Development Cost 2026 — From $0 Botpress to $350K Custom Build

 What you are buying: a production-grade AI customer service agent built on a proven platform, with enterprise-grade integrations (CRM, helpdesk, knowledge base), running on infrastructure the vendor manages.
 The setup is still significant — training data, knowledge base integration, workflow configuration — but the platform handles the AI infrastructure.

-The hidden cost: professional services for initial configuration.
-Vendors typically charge $5,000–$25,000 for the initial setup and training data work.
+The gotcha we ran into: professional services for initial configuration.
+Vendors typically charge $5,000–$25,000 for the setup and training data work.
+We saw clients sign up for the per-resolution model, then get sticker shock when the first invoice for configuration work arrived.
 This cost is often invisible in the "per-resolution" marketing but required to get the agent performing correctly.

 Right for: companies with 1,000+ support conversations per month, customer service workflows that fit the platform's training model, organizations that want production-grade infrastructure without building it.